Debt Collection in Denmark

-- The simplified procedure is used when the claims are not exceeding 50000 DKK.
+- The simplified procedure is used when the claims do not exceed 50,000 DKK.
 The bailiff is sending a request for payment that can be contested no later than 14 days.
-If it’s not contested, the Bailiff can endorse the request of payment.
+If it’s not contested, the Bailiff can endorse the request of payment;

-If the debtor is contesting the request, the ordinary procedure must be instituted.
+- If the debtor is contesting the request, the ordinary procedure must be instituted.
 The ordinary procedure is also used in case the debts are above 50,000 DKK.

 The bailiff is serving the writ drawn up by the attorney to the debtor.
 The attorney is submitting this writ at the Court Registry.

 The hearing of the case is made no later than 1 to 3 months after submitting the writ.